Ancient Arabic Nobles of the Mystic Shrine

 The rituals are a loose parody of Islam and are offensive to followers of the religion.
 Like other Middle Eastern parody rituals, this ritual claims remote antiquity, supposedly dating back to the foundation of the Shriners by the son-in-law of the Prophet Mohammad, the Caliph Ali, in A.D.
 644. In the 1890s, controversy raged within the organization as to its historical foundation, and many people argued that it was indeed the legitimate descendant of an Arabic vigilante organization.

-Although the Shriners have only one degree, there are some apendant bodies open to only Shriners, like the
+Although the Shriners have only one degree, there are some apendant bodies open to only Shriners, like the Royal Order of Jesters and the Order of Quetzalcoatl.

 The Shriners traditionally reveled in various pranks and ritualistic shenanigans, together with a great deal of drinking.
 This cast the Shrine into such disrepute by the 1910s, that some American Masonic Grand Lodges seriously considered following the course of the Grand Lodge of England and suspending any Mason who became a Shriner.
 Accordingly, at the 1920 convention, it was proposed that the Shrine organization divert some of its energies into good works — specifically, to financing a children’s hospital that would be open to crippled children tinder 14, of any race or creed, whose parents could not afford to pay for medical care.
 (Somewhat improbably, die first chairman of the hospital committee was a christian Scientist, who, however, proved to be an excellent choice.)